pyjanitor-devs/pyjanitor/.github/pull_request_template.md

 1. [ ] PR in from a fork off your branch.
 Do not PR from <your_username>:master, but rather from <your_username>:<branch_name>.
 2. [ ] If you're not on the contributors list, add yourself to `AUTHORS.rst`.

+## Quick Check

+To do a very quick check that everything is correct, follow these steps below:

+- [ ] Run the command `make check` from pyjanitor's top-level directory.
+This will automatically run:
+    - black formatting
+    - pycodestyle checkin
+    - running the test suite
+    - docs build

 ## Code Changes

 If you are adding code changes, please ensure the following: